-Despite the aforementioned caveats, our results suggest that geochemical variables, particularly from high-resolution scanning techniques, are a promising tool for high-resolution quantitative climate reconstructions from biochemical varves.
+Despite the aforementioned caveats, our results suggest that geochemical variables, particularly from high-resolution scanning techniques, are a promising tool for highresolution quantitative climate reconstructions from biochemical varves.
 The high-resolution data obtained from imaging spectroscopy, thick varves at Lake Żabińskie, and annual certainty of the varve count provide a unique opportunity to test relationships between seasonal meteorological conditions and varve composition.
 We present an innovative method to define varve types objectively using a multivariate time series clustering approach based on sub-annual variations in geochemistry.
 This technique may be considered a quantitative and time-efficient alternative (or complement) to microfacies approaches to varve classification (e.g. Żarczyński et al., 2019).
-We demonstrate that varves with different sub-annual geochemical time series formed during years with significant differences in meteorological conditions
+We demonstrate that varves with different sub-annual geochemical time series formed during years with significant differences in meteorological conditions (Fig. 5).

-410 (Fig. 5).
 The results of this analysis inform our interpretations of how meteorological variability is recorded in biochemical varves of Lake Żabińskie.

-High-resolution imaging spectroscopy techniques offer several important advantages for sub-annual and annual resolution analyses of varves.
+High-resolution imaging spectroscopy techniques offer several important advantages for sub-annual and annualresolution analyses of varves.
 The 60 μm resolution enabled us to study the annual cycle of sedimentation in great detail and observe significant differences in the year-to-year sequence of geochemical parameters.
-Images of geochemical data provide

-- 415 information about the spatial nature of geochemical variations that is not available from linescan data (i.e. distinguishing nodules from continuous layers).
-XRF core-scanners such as ITRAX use an XRF beam that is 20 mm wide (Rothwell and Croudace, 2015), and unless laminations are perfectly parallel to this beam, some degree of smoothing (mixing) often occurs due to this wide beam area and the often undulated nature of varve boundaries.
-We are able to minimize this problem by using 2 mm wide subsets of the imaging data.
-Generally good reproducibility of the data is demonstrated by measurements done on correlated sections of cores taken 8 years apart (Fig. S7).
-Additionally, the high-resolution images make it possible to delineate varve boundaries consistently and precisely.
-This is also important for annual resolution analyses small offsets in the location of varve boundaries can lead to significant errors in mean annual values calculated from varve layers.
-In this study, due to the - 425
+Images of geochemical data provide information about the spatial nature of geochemical variations that is not available from linescan data (i.e. distinguishing nodules from continuous layers).
+The high-resolution images make it possible to delineate varve boundaries consistently and precisely.
+This is also important for annual-resolution analyses - small offsets in the location of varve boundaries can lead to significant errors in annual values calculated from varve layers.
+In this study, due to the multi-millimeter-thick varves it was possible to sample annual layers for destructive analyses; however, at sites with thinner varves non-destructive scanning techniques are essential for annual-resolution analyses.

-The spring and summer temperature model shows strong potential for paleoclimate reconstruction at this site, and possible other sites with similar calcareous varves.
+The spring and summer temperature model shows strong potential for paleoclimate reconstruction at this site and possibly other sites with similar calcareous varves.
 The CV-RMSE of 0.69 °C is greater than other published reconstructions based on biogeochemical proxies from lake sediments (Amann et al., 2014; von Gunten et al., 2012), but this is because our calibration is at annual resolution, whereas the cited studies used smoothed sub-decadal data.
-Our RMSE is lower than those typically reported from climate transfer functions based on microfossil assemblages (Heiri et al., 2003), which are the typical multi-mm-thick varves it was possible to sample annual layers for destructive analyses; however, at sites with thinner varves non-destructive scanning techniques are essential for annual resolution analyses.

-- 430 approach for quantitative climate reconstruction from biogenic varves.
-In contrast to microfossil approaches that require large samples and time-consuming analyses, geochemical data are quickly measured at high-resolution using non-destructive techniques such as XRF and reflectance spectroscopy.
+Our RMSE is lower than those typically reported from climate transfer functions based on microfossil assemblages (Heiri et al., 2003), which are the typical approach for quantitative climate reconstruction from biogenic varves.
+In contrast to microfossil approaches that require large samples and timeconsuming analyses, geochemical data are quickly measured at high resolution using non-destructive techniques such as XRF and reflectance spectroscopy.
 This makes it possible to efficiently apply these techniques to more sites, over longer time periods, and at higher resolution.
-We propose that these spectroscopic techniques have untapped potential for quantitative climate reconstructions from biochemical varves, particularly at high (annual) resolution.
-The 435 calibration model presented here should be tested over longer time-scales, but our results provide the foundation for quantitative climate reconstruction from biochemical varves at Lake Żabińskie, and other sites with similar varve-formation - processes.
+We suggest that these spectroscopic techniques have untapped potential for quantitative climate reconstructions from biochemical varves, particularly at high (annual) resolution.
+The calibration model presented here should be tested over longer timescales, but our results provide the foundation for quantitative climate reconstruction from biochemical varves at Lake Żabińskie, and other sites with similar varve-formation processes.

-5. Conclusions
+5 Conclusions